 Mouse being scruffed Videographer: Important step

-Topically apply 1% tropicamide and 2.5% phenylephrine to the cornea of each eye [1].
+Topically apply 1% tropicamide and 2.5% phenylephrine to the cornea of each eye immediately after injection [1].
 When the pupils have fully dilated, generously apply ophthalmic ointment to both eyes [2] and place the mouse onto a purpose-built microscope stage [3].

 ECU: Eye drops being applied to eye Videographer: Important step

-ECU: Shot of dilated pupil if visible, then ointment being applied Videographer: Important step

 Talent placing mouse onto stage Videographer: More Talent than mouse in shot

+Delete this line 3.2.3.

 Position the microscope for full access to the retina [1] and acquire images of the entire retinal area, covering all of the corners of the periphery in addition to the optic disc [2] and adjusting the eyepiece throughout the imaging process as necessary [3-TXT].